 Tip #2: Never direct any work toward annoying co-workers

-In the freelance business, I have several niches that I consider myself to be an expert in.
+In my freelance business, I have several niches that I consider myself an expert in.
 When a client needs my services, if I don't feel that I'm adequately qualified to complete the work, I will outsource it to someone who is qualified.
 But I also make sure to never direct or outsource any of my work to an annoying co-worker.
 Although the annoying co-worker may not realize it, he or she is missing out on a ton of work and money simply because of his or her sour personality and inability to be respectful toward me and other fellow writers.
-I think it’s hilarious how some of these annoying writers fail to understand there are numerous writers who have both a contractor/client account with the platforms we work on.
+I think it’s hilarious how some of these annoying writers fail to understand that there are numerous writers who have both a contractor/client account with the platforms we work on.
 We see everyone from both sides of the fence, and we get to decide which writers are worth working with.

 Tip #3: Understand that annoying co-workers are everywhere

-It doesn't matter the industry you're working in; there will always be at least one annoying co-worker.
+It doesn't matter what industry you're working in; there will always be at least one annoying co-worker.
 Just make sure this co-worker doesn't affect your ability to provide high levels of productivity.
-After all, if you outshine your annoying co-worker, you very well may find yourself landing that promotion you've been seeking, and this will burn deep under the skin of the co-worker who has been burning deep under your's.
+After all, if you outshine your annoying co-worker, you very well may find yourself landing that promotion you've been seeking, and this will burn deep under the skin of the co-worker who has been burning deep under yours.